syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 ## Read-only mode

-Specify the boolean value to the [Readonly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Readonly) whether the DropDownList allows the user to change the value or not.
+Specify the boolean value to the [Readonly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Readonly) whether the MultiSelect allows the user to change the value or not.

 {% highlight Razor %}